ShashankVenkatramani/cse15l-lab-reports/lab-report-4-week-8.md

 expected:<[`google.com, google.com, ucsd.edu]> but was:<[url.com, `google.com, google.com]>
 ```

 This will be a much larger code change in order to fix my implementation for test one.
 I capture the proper links correctly, however the code captures a false positive of "url.com".
 In order to account for this I would need to add a whole check for markdown link validation, as the current code works by searching for periods and then expanding outwards until it hits stop characters, regardless of if its a broken markdown link or not.
+The issue of backticks doesn't affect the link capturing itself, but I do need to remove the false positives.

 ## Test Two